FriendsOfShopware/shopware-cli/wiki/docs/shopware-extension-yml-schema.md

             - ...

     faq:
-        - question: Can do the extension this ?
+        - question: Can the extension do this?
-          answer: Yes, we can ....
+          answer: Yes, it can ....

     description:
         # inline
         en: |
             Write inline
-        # embedd an html or markdown file
+        # embed an html or markdown file
         de: file:src/Resources/store/description.md

     installation_manual:
         # inline
         en: |
             Write inline
-        # embedd an html or markdown file
+        # embed an html or markdown file
         de: file:src/Resources/store/manual.md

     # Similar to images, but automatically picks all files from that directory